Quote-request guide

 Human layer

-Required for final price, custom scope, discounts, urgent availability, regulated work, account changes, and anything the source material does not prove.
+Needed for final approval, custom scope, discounts, urgent availability, regulated work, account changes, risky advice, and anything the rules do not cover.

 • Discounts

 These are current ChatbotEdge-reviewed tools that can support quote-request intake in different ways.
-Treat final pricing and operational commitments as proof-required until the exact workflow is tested.
+Treat live pricing, calculator output, final pricing, and operational commitments as proof-required until the exact workflow is tested.

 FastBots